 67's In Skengs We Trust mixtape, and their absence but named involvement in the Chip vs Yungen saga, only created more questions to be asked: who and what the hell is 67?
 Then, like clockwork, their "Let's Lurk" track and video featuring road rap lord Giggs dropped with a sing-along chorus, ride or die, brother-loving lyrics and smooth yet unapologetic verses.
-With a project in Let's Lurk set to drop later this year, Complex took a trip down to Brixton Hill to meet ASAP, Dimzy, and LD to discuss comparisons between them and Section Boyz, their favourite grime emcees, lyrical clashes and a whole lot more.
+With a project in Let's Lurk set to drop later this year, Complex took a trip down to Brixton Hill to meet ASAP, Dimzy, and LD to discuss comparisons between them and Section Boyz, their fave grime emcees, lyrical clashes and a whole lot more.

 So, what exactly is 67 and who's involved?